bgpantojar/topo_crack_detection/README.md

 ### 5. Training models

+#### 5.0 Installing malis

+The TOPOLoss function uses malis method.
+It is necessary to install it.
+Go inside the `src/malis` folder and write the next commands:

+`python setup.py build_ext --inplace`

+`pip install --no-build-isolation .`

+#### 5.1 Training

-To train the models with the provided data set, ppen the terminal inside the src folder (with the environment activated -- `conda activate topo_crack_detection`) and write the next command:
+To train the models with the provided data set, open the terminal inside the src folder (with the environment activated -- `conda activate topo_crack_detection`) and write the next command:

 `python main.py --model_name="your_modeld_choice" --lr=your_learning_rate --n_epoch=your_epoch_number --malis_neg=your_topo_parameter1 --malis_pos=your_topo_parameter1`